Typhoid Fever

 Treatment

 Typhoid is treated with antibiotics.
-Other options are:
+Other treatments may be:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.